Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 - [`AKM`: Authentication Key Management | 802.11i | @ CWNP](https://www.cwnp.com/uploads/802-11i_key_management.pdf) _`pdf document`_
 - [Authenticated Key Management @ Key Management @ Cisco](https://www.cisco.com/web/techdoc/wireless/access_points/online_help/eag/123-02.JA/1100/h_ap_sec_ap-client-security.html) _`info`_

-### 00-0F-AC-01: `IEEE 802.1X` - `EAP`
+## 00-0F-AC-01: `IEEE 802.1X`-`EAP`: Extensible Authentication Protocol
-_802.1X is a port access protocol designed to secure networks through authentication.
+_EAP is the whole Framework used for implement authentication, and it uses 802.1X as a part of it | 802.1X is a port access protocol designed to secure networks through authentication.
 As a result, this type of authentication method is extremely useful in the Wi-Fi environment due to the nature of the medium.
 If a Wi-Fi user authenticates through 802.1X to access the network, a virtual port is opened on the access point, allowing communication.
 If not authorized correctly, no virtual port will be available, and communications will be blocked. | EAP is used to transmit authentication information between the supplicant (Wi-Fi workstation) and the authentication server (Microsoft IAS or another server).
 The specific type of EAP actually manages and defines the authentication process.
 The access point acting as the authenticator serves as a proxy facilitating communication between the supplicant and the authentication server._ <br><br>
 **Basic components in 802.1X authentication:** <br>
 **Supplicant**: A software client running on the Wi-Fi workstation (STA).<br>
 **Authenticator** or **NAS**: The Wi-Fi Access Point (AP). <br>